-- Scarlet fever is a condition caused by Streptococcus A bacteria.
-It affects mostly children under the age of 10; however, anyone can get it.
+• Scarlet fever is caused by Streptococcus A bacteria.
+Although it affects mostly children under the age of 10 years, anyone can get it.

-- Symptoms usually start suddenly with a fever and sore throat, then a pink rash that starts on your chest and tummy and spreads across your whole body.
+• Symptoms usually start with a fever and sore throat, then a pink rash that starts on your chest and tummy and spreads across your whole body.

-- Scarlet fever can be diagnosed with a throat swab or a blood test.
-It is treated with antibiotics.
+• It can be diagnosed with a throat swab or a blood test and is treated with antibiotics.

 Symptoms usually start 1–3 days after contact with the bacteria.